marvrb/plsmeme/README.md

    def __init__(self, client):
        self.client = client
-       self.path = r"memes"  # change this if you change the name of the meme directory self.extensions = [
+       self.path = r"meme"  # change this if you change the name of the meme directory self.extensions = [
            ".jpg",
            ".png",